hermangroup/docs/merchants/technical.rst

 v0.13.0 Integration Notes
 =========================

-This documentation is also available as a `PDF <https://github.com/dashpay/docs/raw/master/binary/merchants/Integration-Resources-Dash-v0.13.0-Transaction-Types.pdf>`__.
+This documentation is also available as a `PDF <https://github.com/HistoriaOffical/docs/raw/master/binary/merchants/Integration-Resources-Historia-v0.13.0-Transaction-Types.pdf>`__.

-Dash 0.13.0 implements `DIP002 Special Transactions <https://github.com/dashpay/dips/blob/master/dip-0002.md>`__,
+Historia 0.13.0 implements `DIP002 Special Transactions <https://github.com/HistoriaOffical/dips/blob/master/dip-0002.md>`__,
 which form a basis for new transaction types that will provide on-chain metadata to assist various consensus mechanisms.
 The following special transaction types exist: